 DISBURSEMENT OF A DIRECT PLUS LOAN

 Generally, your Direct PLUS loan will be processed for a full academic year and there will be two disbursements to the student's account at the beginning of each semester.
-If the loan disbursement amount exceeds the student's direct educational expenses, the school will forward the remaining balance of the disbursement to the borrower by check.
+If the loan disbursement amount exceeds the student's direct educational expenses, the school will forward the remaining balance of the disbursement to either the borrower or student as indicated by the borrower during the application process.
 Please note that all student loans are to be used for educational purposes only.
 These include direct school charges such as tuition, room and board, fees, and indirect expenses such as books, supplies, equipment, child care expense and transportation.

 REPAYMENT OF YOUR DIRECT PLUS LOAN

 Unlike the student Direct Loan, there is no grace period for the Direct PLUS Loan.
 The repayment period begins sixty (60) days after the school makes the last disbursement of the loan.
 You can, however, defer repayment of a Direct PLUS Loan while the student for whom you obtained the loan is enrolled at least half-time (six credits or more) and for an additional six months after the student graduates or drops below half-time enrollment.

 The Direct PLUS loan is a federally backed, non-collateral government loan for parents of dependent undergraduate students.
 Since it is a federal loan, there are deferment, repayment and consolidation options that are not usually offered under an Alternative Loan.
 Direct PLUS Loans are also federally insured against death and disability for both the parent and/or the student.